rosmord/finitestate/README.md

 To limit the size of a matched sequence to 𝑛, the system builds the union of the empty sequence, the sequence with one token, the sequence with two tokens... the sequence with 𝑛 tokens.

 We then intersect this language with the language whose length we want to limit.

+This automaton is a bit expensive, however.
+As the rest of the library, the search complexity is O(n), where *n* is the size of the input.
+The problem is that the overhead due to the automaton itself is very large.
+We provide a more efficient way to do this with a revised version of the `search` method.

 ## Differences with "usual" regular expressions